Woodford Green Lease Extension - Free Consultation

 Decision in Redbridge

-An example of a Freehold Enfranchisement decision for a Woodford Green flat is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Woodford Green property is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
-This case affected 2 flats.
-The unexpired residue of the current lease was 69.26 years.
+This case related to 2 flats.
+The unexpired term was 69.26 years.